mmistakes/minimal-mistakes/_posts/2017-06-28-software-by-design-part3.md

 If you are not familiar with functional programming paradigms that previous paragraph warrants some explanation.

-'Mapping' over a collection is the concept of applying a function to each element of the collection in turn emiting a new transformed element to a new collection.
+'Mapping' over a collection is the concept of applying a function to each element of the collection in turn emitting a new transformed element to a new collection.

 Whereas a 'fold' is the concept of applying a function over each element in